“We are doing this for our children,” is a statement that I often hear when I speak to people who are in the process of immigrating to Australia.

 There are many pathways to tertiary education, and homeschooled children can easily get access to university.

-Australia is such a vast country that parents who live in isolated communities enroll their children into distance education.
+Australia is such a vast country that parents who live in isolated communities enrol their children on distance education.

 If you are serious about your child’s education, there will always be a way to have your needs met, even if those ways are unconventional.